Tests and Staging

 There is no one single test that can diagnose multiple myeloma.
-Typically, the disease is diagnosed using a combination of patient’s signs and symptoms, medical history, physical examination, laboratory tests, and/or imaging tests.
+Typically, the disease is diagnosed using a combination of a person's signs and symptoms, medical history, physical examination, laboratory tests, and/or imaging tests.

-Findings such as these may raise suspicions but are not diagnostic as similar abnormalities may be seen with a variety of other conditions.
-They simply indicate the need for further testing.
+Findings such as these may raise suspicions but are not diagnostic as similar results may be seen with a variety of other conditions.
+Rather, they indicate the need for further testing.

 Tests used as a follow-up to abnormal routine tests and to help diagnose the disease may include one or more of the following: